realbillbao/Titan-CV-Agent-Executor/README.md

 **Query movie maker**: Splice the images in the image list into a video, and its fps can be adjusted in advance.
 To adapt to the situation where some queries require video output.

-**Code Prepear**: Regarding the "adapter_function" part, execution preparation will be made in advance before the workflow is executed.
+**Code Prepare**: Regarding the "adapter_function" part, execution preparation will be made in advance before the workflow is executed.

 **Change Step Input**: If the input required by the current step is an image list, the workflow will replace it with a real local executable media path, and its path comes from the image or video downloaded or synthesized in the previous step.
 If it is not a media input, it will be preliminarily judged based on the parameter name and some default values will be entered (such as BBOX area, THRESHOLD threshold, etc.).
 If the input cannot be judged (starting with <|input_step... in the workflow), it will be replaced with a default placeholder will be used instead.